 Need more motivation?
 When the sun hits your skin, your body produces Vitamin D and signals your brain to produce more of the emotion-regulating chemical serotonin.

 What are you waiting for?
-Get out there and let the sunshine in!
+Get out there, let the sunshine in, and think positive!

 Outdoors or in, finding ways to quiet the negative noise, which we can all agree is much too abundant these days, can be quite therapeutic.
 Like many of us, when the pandemic hit and COVID-19 cases started to increase, Kym found herself absorbed by the 24/7 news cycle.
 “I wanted to stay informed, but it was overwhelming.”